-The liability of members of the board of directors and other key employees is covered by a directors' and officers' liability insurance policy.
+The liability of members of the board of directors and members of our executive management is covered by a directors' and officers' liability insurance policy.
 This policy contains customary limitations and exclusions, such as willful misconduct or intentional recklessness (opzet of bewuste roekeloosheid).